 The SsangYong Turismo is the kind of car to give new meaning to the phrase ‘a lot of metal for the money’.
 The artist formerly known as ‘Rodius’, this giant seven-seater is MPV, load-lugger and 4x4 all rolled into a package that is seriously cheap.

-A fully loaded example will cost you less than a high-end VW Golf – and yet it’s longer than most large executive saloons, has the ground clearance to match many medium-sized SUVs, and even comes with a low-range transfer ‘box.
-An entry-level one will cost you only £18,000.
+A fully loaded example will cost you less than a high-end Volkswagen Golf – and yet it’s longer than most large executive saloons, has the ground clearance to match many medium-sized SUVs, and even comes with a low-range transfer ‘box.
+An entry-level one will cost you only £19,250.

 Now under the auspices of Indian car-industry power Mahindra, SsangYong has had a chequered recent corporate history, but its brand identity remains the same: this is Korea’s 4x4 specialist.

-The Rexton SUV is probably its best-known export in the UK, followed by the smaller Korando, but expansion plans are moving along to launch a similar model in the European ‘Crossover B’ segment to rival the Skoda Yeti and Vauxhall Mokka.
+The Rexton SUV is probably its best-known export in the UK, followed by the smaller Korando, but expansion plans are moving along, and the most impressive Ssangyong to date is the Tivoli crossover, launched in 2015.